chalatz/tours/pages/tours/guided/ancient-medieval.md

     a: Entrance fee to Grand Masters Palace is6 euro per person.
 Seniors<a href="./seniors-tours-in-rhodes.htm">seniors</a>
       (with Id or Passport) 3 Euros / person.
 Children under 18 years old free.
   - q: How much are the entrance fees to Acropolis and the Monastery of Filerimos?
-    a: Entrance fee to Acropolis and Monastery is 6 euro per person.
-Seniors (with Id or Passport) 3 Euros / person.
+    a: Entrance fee to Acropolis and Monastery is 6 euro per person. <a href="./seniors-tours-in-rhodes.htm">seniors</a>
+      (with Id or Passport) 3 Euros / person.
 Children under 18 years old free.
   - q: How much is the entrance fee in Acropolis of Rhodes / Monte Smith?
     a: No entrance fee, it's open sight
   - q: How long does it take a walk back to our ship from the gate near the Palace